SantanderMetGroup/ATLAS/notebooks/auxiliary-material/README.md

         CMIP6Amon_tas_CanESM5_r1i1p1f1_historical_gn_185001-201412.nc

  * NetCDF files storing data which can be accessed from the [Santander Meteorology Group UDG-TAP](http://meteo.unican.es/udg-tap/home), but are included here for the sake of time.
-Instructions to create this objects are nevertheless provided in the corresponding notebooks.
+Instructions to create these objects are nevertheless provided in the corresponding notebooks.

         CMIP5_EC-EARTH_r12i1p1_historical_IP_tas-tasmin-tasmax_1986-2005_JJA.nc
         CMIP5_EC-EARTH_r12i1p1_rcp85_IP_tas-tasmin-tasmax_2041-2060_JJA.nc